ssalvaterra/LIB-201/mapping.md

 Complete the <a href="https://muw.instructure.com/courses/17249/quizzes/67384">1a.Mapping check-in</a> on primary and secondary sources.
 HO 303 students can complete the <a href="https://muw.instructure.com/courses/16930/quizzes/67387">1a.Mapping check-in</a> here.

 ## Finding Resources
-You can find both primary and secondary sources in a number of places for researching topics from the Smith Collection.
+Now that we've figured out the differences between primary and secondary sources, you will use this information to choose sources in different places.
 For our upcoming projects, we will look in several places, including, but not limited to:
 * Websites (i.e. blogs, news sites, .orgs, .govs, etc.).
     * Blogs can show you someone else's perspective on a related topic, link to other sources, etc.
     * You can find reports and data on government or organizational websites like the <a href="https://archives.gov">National Archives and Records Administration</a> or <a href="http://mshistorynow.mdah.state.ms.us/">Mississippi History Now</a>, from the Mississippi Department of Archives and History.
     * Wikipedia (gasp!) can even get you started with background information on a topic you're unfamiliar with!
 The <b>external and reference links</b> at the bottom of the page are also usually good breadcrubms to follow.
 * <a href="https://mlp.ent.sirsi.net/client/en_US/muw">Library books</a>.
 Books (or book chapters) are a great way to take a deep dive into a topic.
 For establishing a foundation for a research topic that involves culture, history, major events...books are a great place to start.
+    * Books in the library are great, but you can easily get a book outside of the library!
+When searching in the catalog, change the drop-down menu from "MUW Library" to "Everything," and if you find a book outside of MUW, click the Place Hold button.
-To broaden the possibilities, look for <a href="https://worldcat.org">books outside the W Library</a>.
+    * To broaden the possibilities even further, look for books outside of this partnership<a href="https://worldcat.org"> in the WorldCat database</a>.
+Request what you find through <A href="https://www.muw.edu/library/research/ill">Interlibrary Loan!</a>
 * <a href="http://libguides.muw.edu/az.php">Library databases</a>.
 Search library databases for things like scholarly articles, news, reviews, and more.
 * Digital collections or archives
     * Our own <a href="https://athenacommons.muw.edu/">AthenaCommons</a> contains digitized letters from the Smith Papers Collection.
-    * The University of Mississippi's eGrove repository has a digitized collection of <a href="https://egrove.olemiss.edu/sta_msblubk/">MS Blue Books</a>, which contain historical legislative information relevant to our collection.
+    * The University of Mississippi's eGrove repository has a digitized collection of <a href="https://egrove.olemiss.edu/sta_msblubk/">MS Blue Books</a>, which contain historical legislative information and other primary sources relevant to our collection.

-To help with research topics, resources, and relevant websites, MUW faculty and staff have started the <a href="https://libguides.muw.edu/smithpapers">Smith Papers Research Guide.</a>
+To help with research topics, resources, and relevant websites, MUW faculty and staff have started the <a href="https://libguides.muw.edu/smithpapers">Smith Papers Research Guide.</a> Use this to help get started, or to gather more information on a topic.

 ### Check-in